Rossnowlagh: Events

 The annual Orange Order parade for the County Donegal Orange Lodge is held each year in Rossnowlagh, usually on the Saturday before 12 July.
-The event's marchers come Orange lodges based in Northern Ireland, other parts of County Donegal and from County Monaghan and County Cavan.
+The marchers include lodges based in Northern Ireland, but mainly the Orange lodges in the Republic of Ireland, including County Donegal, County Leitrim, County Dublin, County Monaghan and County Cavan.
+The Grand Orange Lodge of Australia, Africa and New Zealand have also attended the Donegal Twelfth.
 There is no lodge in Rossnowlagh itself.

 An annual feis (traditional Gaelic arts and culture festival) is held each summer in July or August at the Franciscan Friary in Rossnowlagh.
 The feis is officially called the Feis of the Four Masters as one of the authors of the Annals of the Four Masters, Michael O'Cleirigh, comes from a nearby locality.

 The World Rally Championship came to the Rossnowlagh area in 2007 and again in 2009.
 These events, organised by Rally Ireland, drew a large number of spectators to the townland of Cashel on the northern edge of Rossnowlagh.
 The rally stage, labelled the Donegal Bay stage, was 14 km (9 miles) long on narrow single-lane tarmac back roads.
 In 2007, the stage was won by Jari-Matti Latvala and in 2009 by Mikko Hirvonen.
 Sébastien Loeb was the overall winner of both rallies.